SouthernMethodistUniversity/hpc_docs/_sources/about/queues.md

 nodes on the `highmem` partition having more memory.

 - The `dev` nodes are meant for interactive and development work
+- The `gpu-dev` nodes are meant for interactive and development work.
+Production and batch jobs should run on the SuperPod.
 - The `htc` nodes are for "High Throughput Computing" and are intended for jobs that typically launch a large number of tasks that require a single core and a small amount of memory for a short time.
 This is also an appropriate queue for many interactive jobs requiring longer than 2 hours.